Leethee-Kgalaletso/open-books/README.md

 # open-links-to-books

-A simple Chrome extension that lets you open the CGV, AAA book and brief project book with a single click.
+A simple Chrome/Edge extension that lets you open the CGV, AAA book and brief project book, or any links you choose to add with a single or two clicks.

 ## Features